ParallelMaths/parallel/pages/11-12-gravity.md

 ^^^ hint id=5_1 marks=2
 In the construction in the question, the sides with length 13, 11 and 10 are segments of the sides of the original equilateral triangle, and the sides with length 3, 4 and 6 are the ‘cuts’.

-Can you imagine an equilateral triangle in which these roles are reversed, i.e. 3, 4 and 6 are segments of the sides of the equilateral triangle, and 13, 11 and 10 are the ‘cuts’.
+Can you imagine an equilateral triangle in which these roles are reversed, i.e. 3, 4 and 6 are segments of the sides of the equilateral triangle, and 13, 11 and 10 are the ‘cuts’?
 ^^^

 ^^^ hint id=5_2 marks=1